ErikElcsics/Face-Swap-App-Using-Mediapipe-OpenCV-Scikit-Image-Pillow-Streamlit-Python/README.md

 **4. Run the app**

+Launch the app using the command:

-streamlit run app.py
+   streamlit run FaceSwapApp.py

 ## 🚀 How to Use the App

-1. Launch the app using the command:

-   streamlit run app.py

 2. **Upload Two Images**: Use the file upload section to upload two face images.
 3. **Face Swap**: After both images are uploaded, click the "✨ Swap Faces" button to process the swap.